ganeshgitrepo/Amount-of-WTFs-per-Project/README.md

       CONSTRUCTOR 'DummyPojoImpl(java.lang.String)' => WTF?!
 Dude..
 WTF?!

 The library also provides custom JUnit test runner scan for all WTFs for a given top level package name and generates metrics how many WTFs are there and where.
+For example, the following is the example of the custom JUnit runner:

+   @RunWith(WTFsPerProject.class)
+   @ScanPackage("wtf.per.project")
+   public final class WTFsPerProjectRunner {

+   }

+I had some POJOs marked with WTF annoation, so the following  is the produced output:

    junit.framework.AssertionFailedError:
    Dude..
 WTF!?
 Sources in package [wtf.per.project] are infested with [15] WTFs: